alexanghh/mat2-web/README.md

 the uploads folder, to ensure that the uploaded files won't be recoverable between reboots.

+# Development
+Install docker and docker-compose and then run `docker-compose up` to setup the docker dev environment.
+Mat2-web is now accessible on your host machine at `localhost:5000`.
+Every code change triggers a restart of the app.
+If you want to add/remove dependencies you have to rebuild the container.

 # Custom templates

 You can override the default templates from `templates/` by putting replacements